ovheurdrive/c-progamming/README.md

 * Standard Library and I/O functions.
 * Pointers :  Basics / Memory Allocation.

-The "Courses" are to be taken in a specific order : some in Basics need the understanding of le Basics of Pointers The recommended order is the following
+The "Courses" are to be taken in a specific order : some in Basics need the understanding of the Basics of Pointers The recommended order is the following

 1. Basics/Types